 Assistant Professor of Philosophy

 Visit Dr. Garner's home page for more information: https://sites.google.com/view/johnvgarner/.

-My teaching and research interests range from ancient Greek philosophy to the history of metaphysics, philosophy of religion, continental philosophy, and critical theory broadly.
-I also translate French philosophy and co-organize the Georgia Ancient Philosophy Seminar (GAPS), which is an annual discussion seminar open to both academics and non-academics.
-My book, The Emerging Good in Plato's Philebus, appeared in 2017 with Northwestern University Press and has been reviewed positively.
-Other of my essays, book reviews, and translations have appeared in Ancient Philosophy; Bryn Mawr Classical Review; Continental Philosophy Review; Epoché; Existenz; Idealistic Studies; Journal of the British Society for Phenomenology; and META.
+Dr. Garner’s teaching and research interests range from ancient Greek philosophy to the history of metaphysics, philosophy of religion, continental philosophy, and critical theory broadly.
+He also translates French philosophy and co-organizes the Georgia Ancient Philosophy Seminar [link], which is an annual discussion seminar open to both academics and non-academics.
+His book, The Emerging Good in Plato's Philebus [link], appeared in 2017 with Northwestern University Press and has been reviewed positively.
+His essays, book reviews, and translations have appeared in Ancient Philosophy; Bryn Mawr Classical Review; Continental Philosophy Review; Epoché; Existenz; Idealistic Studies; Journal of the British Society for Phenomenology; and META.

 Education / Degrees